 Now, Land’s End is responding with a set of ads in Germany newspapers and magazines poking fun at the ban.
 There’s a picture of a fly with the caption: 1-Day Guarantee.
 A washing machine, guaranteed 6 months.

 And next to the Land’s End logo: ``Advertisement forbidden in Germany.″

 The Dodgeville, Wisconsin-based company expanded overseas to England in 1993, Japan in 1994 and Germany in 1996, exporting along with its classic chinos and wool cardigans the guarantee that it will take back any of its products, any time, no questions asked, cash back.

 Within a year of launching the German business, the company was being sued by an agency that monitors advertising claiming unfair advertisement.
 The case went all the way to the Supreme Court in Karlsruhe, which banned the advertisements last month ruling the guarantee was ``economically unfeasible″ and therefore amounted to unfair competition.

 The guarantee was not an issue either in Japan or England.

 The case is not the first time that American marketing savvy and German conservatism have clashed.
-In a previous instance, American producers of Tupperware were banned from advertising an unlimited guarantee, so they dropped theirs to 30 years to match Germany statute of limitations on lawsuits.
+In a previous instance, American producers of Tupperware were banned from advertising a unlimited guarantee, so they dropped theirs to 30 years to match Germany statute of limitations on law suits.

 Zippo lighters avoided legal action by deciding to remove their lifetime guarantee from German packaging.